azuwey/hackerrank/README.md

 ## Testing

-To run all the tests use the following command:
+To run all tests use the following command:

 ```shell
 npm test